akeneo/pim-api-docs/content/filter.md

 /api/rest/v1/products?search={"created":[{"operator":"=","value":"2016-07-04"}]}
 ```

-To get the products that were updated in the last 4 days, you can use the following URL.
+To get the products that were updated during the last 4 days, you can use the following URL.

 ```
 /api/rest/v1/products?search={"updated":[{"operator":"SINCE LAST N DAYS","value":4}]}